InbarAl189/Facebook-Application/README.md

 # Facebook Application
-## Facebook desktop application using Facebook API (.NET Framework 4, WinForms, Visual Studio), Design Patterns ,Multi-Threading, Serialization, Delegates, Reflection and Generics.<br>The app provides a basic Facebook experience.<br>Developed as part of Design Patterns (C#) course.
+## Facebook desktop application using Facebook API (.NET Framework 4, WinForms, Visual Studio) that provides a basic Facebook experience, developed as part of Design Patterns (C#) course.

 **Features:**
 - Six Design Patterns
 - Multithreading
+- Serialization
 - Data Binding

 **NOTE:** Only facebook developer user can SignIn, and only facebook developer users will appear in the friends list. <br>